 In the cup it has a sweet and syrupy body with notes of stewed fruits, toffee and grapefruit.

-Our signature espresso is an evolving blend of seasonal coffees that are selected to deliver a rich milk-chocolate base and a sweet lingering finish.
+We carefully select the components of Penny Rock from seasonal coffee crops to deliver a rich, sweet espresso with notes of milk-chocolate and hazelnut.
 It is named after a spot on the shores of Grasmere, Red Bank's spiritual home, where many a brew has been savoured.
 It is currently made up of the following beans: